bechtleav360/Maverick.UserProfileService/examples/DockerFilesWithEnvFiles/README.md

 ## Docker Build with Environment Variables

-In these example docker will build the explicit Dockerfile that is placed under the folder of the service/worker.
-Here you can feel free to changed the **Dockerfile**.
-You can changed for example the base image or changed other components.
-All configuration are now stored in *env* files.
-For configuration the main components you can refer to this README.md file.
-The command you can start the build for the ups-environment:
+In these examples, Docker will build the specific Dockerfile located within the service/worker folder.
+Here, you are free to modify the Dockerfile as needed.
+For instance, you can alter the base image or adjust other components.
+All configurations are now stored in env files.
+For guidance on configuring the main components, please refer to the README.md file.
+To initiate the build for the ups-environment, you can use the following command:

 ```ps1
 docker compose -f .\docker-compose-ups-environment.yml --env-file docker-compose-env-vars.env  up
 ```

 ## The docker-compose-env-var file
-The file is used to configure the main storing components.
-You can configure the user, password the database for example.
-But be aware, if you configure the password or user of the components you have to changed them in the configuration as well.
-Before you want to startup you should change the **WORKING_DIRECTORY_CONTEXT**.
-This Variable has the absolut path to the UserProfileService.
+The file is utilized to configure the primary storage components.
+You can configure parameters such as the user, password, and database, for example.
+However, please note that if you modify the password or user of any components, you must also update them in the configuration accordingly.
+Prior to startup, ensure to modify the WORKING_DIRECTORY_CONTEXT variable.
+This variable contains the absolute path to the UserProfileService.

-For example when your UserProfileSerivce Code is placed under E:\Repos\Maverick.UserProfileService, then your variable should look like:
+For example, if your UserProfileService code is located under E:\Repos\Maverick.UserProfileService, then your variable should appear as follows:

 **WORKING_DIRECTORY_CONTEXT='E:\Repos\Maverick.UserProfileService'**

 ## The configuration files
+In this environment we are using the **.env** files.